LaunchCodeEducation/data-analysis-curriculum/content/data-manipulation/reading/recoding-data/_index.md

 Creating a function to aggregate data or create new columns is another common practice used when analyzing data.
 Pandas utilizes the `.apply()` method to execute a function on a pandas Series or DataFrame.

 {{% notice blue Example "rocket" %}}
-SUppose you wanted to know how many survivors under the age of 20 are still alive from the titanic dataset:
+Suppose you wanted to know how many survivors under the age of 20 are still alive from the titanic dataset:

 ```python
 import pandas as pd